 Hustled Through Life

 HustledMost people, sad to say, are too rushed, frightened, and confused to think about what they really want out of life.
-They are hustled through school, forced into long-term decisions before they’re ready to face them, then held to those decisions.
+They are hustled through school, forced into long-term decisions before they’re ready to handle them, then held to those decisions.

 For an intelligent, creative, and expansive species like ours, this rush to nowhere is among the greatest of evils.
 And yet it continues, mostly unquestioned.
 At no point in the usual Western life do we stop, take some serious time for ourselves, and think about the overall: